AliKhachab/ITEC305QuizWebsite/README.md

 This project was a quiz website we were tasked to do for our final project in our Internet Programming class.
 We used HTML, CSS, and PHP to create a basic quiz website frontend and MySQL for the backend to store all quiz information.

+If you want to view us demoing this project, please [click here](https://www.youtube.com/watch?v=O3OaLHsYLLI).

 ## Setup

 We used PHPStorm, HTML, CSS, PHP, and MySQL for this project.
 If you do not have access to a way to run a MySQL project, here is a [runbook](https://docs.google.com/document/d/1itFSaInpJJfDxH6B7g8i1mY5333OUUlOFSx6d5sj_jc/edit?tab=t.0) by Ali on how to set up LAMP (Linux, Apache, MySQL, PHP).
 Note that you do not need Linux to run the code, but be sure you at least install MySQL on whatever OS you have and can get it working.